After doing coffee enemas for seven years, my first question: do you have the best home enema kit?

 - With a bucket, you have an option to have it as stainless steel or glass.

-The only time I would use a bag is when I travel and has limited space in my suitcase.
+The only time I would use a bag is when I travel.

 2. Silicone, Glass or Stainless Steel?